|Birth: ||Dec. 25, 1910|

 Even into old age, plagued with terrible eyesight and emphysema, he continued to ride his bicycle on Montgomery County's backroads, fished in the Perkiomen Creek, and persisted in chopping wood.
 He told tales of his young life, of lying about his age (at 15) so he could become a crew member on a ship which ultimately passed through the Panama Canal, and later joining the CCC (Civil Conservation Corps) and living in camps during the Great Depression.
 Early in his young adult life he was employed by the Freas Glass Works in Conshohocken, and he and his wife and young family enjoyed living in the family's large white farmhouse on the Freas family grounds.

 After this, he found his way professionally by working in the penal system.
 It is known he spent the bulk of his years at Graterford, but as many Graterford men came from the dreaded Eastern State Penitentiary he may have as well, though his son does not recall hearing about it (and it would have been prior to his birth if it had happened).
-Having spoken with some of his living co-workers, it seems he may have there from the 1940's until the late 50's, but his son recalls my grandpa saying he began at Graterford in 1944.
+Having spoken with some of his living co-workers, it seems possible he may have there from the 1940's until the late 50's, but his son recalls my grandpa saying he began at Graterford in 1944.
 One younger colleague remembers my grandpa as a Lieutenant at Graterford who counselled him on his first day in 1957, so clearly he'd been transferred or taken the job by that time.
 Whatever the case, my grandpa spoke of intelligent, charming inmates on death row at Graterford, saying you'd never guess they were killers.

 I will remember spending countless hours talking with him in his kitchen, in his home in the woods.
 There he fixed us brutal cups of "hobo coffee" (boil the grounds directly in the water, then strain it, a technique learned in the CCC forestry camp).
 He was partial to chicken croquettes and codfish cakes.
 He especially savored chocolate covered cherries, which I brought to him when visiting, and which I will impulse-buy to this day whenever I see them.